Techarge/website/techarge/content/case_studies/Sayso.md

 ---
 For our latest client, we are pleased to announce the launch of https://sayso.health.
 The purpose of this platform is to help Healthcare professionals keep up to date with the latest research without having to visit in person seminars.
 The sayso platform has the ability to have live webinars that are watched worldwide.
-There is also online video, and document libraries the health care professionals an visit if they don't have availability to watch any of the live webinars.
+There is also online video, and document libraries the health care professionals can visit if they don't have availability to watch any of the live webinars.
 ![Sayso Site Dashboard and Event Page](/images/saysomobiles.png "Sayso Site Dashboard and Event Page")